-Finally, we wish to review the behavior of the other tested multi-stage integrators.
+integrators.
 First, we remark the superiority of 3-stage integrators over their 2-stage counterparts.
 For any benchmark and fitting factor approach, the 3-stage integrators performed on average better at the same computational cost, as previously suggested in [23].
 In addition, we highlight that the other integration schemes tested showed a strong dependence on the model in use.
 In particular, VV performed poorly for the Gaussian benchmarks (Figures 6, 8) but demonstrated solid performance for the BLR models, especially for larger step sizes (Figures 7, 9).
-Similarly to VV, AIA resulted to be one of the
+Similarly to VV, AIA resulted to be one of the worst integrators for the Gaussian benchmarks (Figures 6, 8), but achieved performance similar to 2-stage s-AIA for the BLR models (Figures 7, 9).
+On the contrary, the BCSS and ME integrators performed similarly to s-AIA for Gaussian 2 and Musk (Figures 8, 9), whereas they lose performance for

-Figure 8: Gaussian 2 benchmark model with S{ω} fitting factor (28) and nondimensionalization (31).
-Metrics are plotted vs a range of step sizes within the stability interval (33). s-AIA3 (solid green line) leads to the highest performance for most step sizes.
+Figure 8: Gaussian 2 benchmark model with S{ω} fitting factor (29) and nondimensionalization (32).
+Metrics are plotted vs a range of step sizes within the stability interval (34). s-AIA3 (solid green line) leads to performance comparable to the highest one for most step sizes.
 The max PSRF plot confirms that s-AIA3 guarantees the best HMC convergence. s-AIA2 (dashed green line) shows similar advantages within the class of 2-stage integration schemes.